nsg-ethz/p4-utils/docsrc/usage.rst

 -------------------------------

 Specifying the addresses of every interface in the network can be long and cumbersome.
-For this reason one can use automated assignment strategies that performs this work for you, following simple rules.
+For this reason, one can exploit automated assignment strategies that follow simple rules and are very useful in most cases.

 ..
 Warning::
    All of the following strategies assume that: